troch/hocompose/README.md

 # hocompose

 > A library to compose higher-order components into one.

+---
+__Not published yet, I'm still thinking about the API__
+---

 Using Higher-Order Components in React is great for composition: they allow to decouple rendering logic from lifecycle logic.